arun-kr-reddy/notes/computer_architecture.md

   - SIMD: single instruction operates on multiple data elements, example: array & vector processor
   - MISD: multiple instructions operates on single data element, example: systolic array processor, streaming processor
   - MISD: multiple instructions operates on multiple data elements (multiple instruction streams), example: multi-core processor
 - **data parallelism:** concurrency arises from performing the same operation on different pieces of data, it is a form of instruction level parallelism where instruction happens to be the same across data
+contrast with data flow: concurrency arises from executing different operations in parallel in a data driven manner
+contrast with thread parallelism: concurrency arises from executing threads of control in parallel
 - **time-space duality:** single instruction operates on multiple data elements in time or in space
 ![](./media/computer_architecture/array_vs_vector_processor.png)
   - array processor: instruction operates on multiple data elements at the same time using different spaces (functional units), example: 4 adders operates on 4 different input pairs concurrently